microsoft/ApplicationInsights-Python/README.md

     # set this to True.
 Defaults to False.
     'record_view_arguments': True,

+    # (optional) Exceptions are logged by default, to disable, set this to False.
+    'log_exceptions': False,

     # (optional) Events are submitted to Application Insights asynchronously.
     # send_interval specifies how often the queue is checked for items to submit.
     # send_time specifies how long the sender waits for new input before recycling